The Noise Revival Orchestra

 The Noise Revival Orchestra is an orchestral indie collective based in Austin, Texas.
 Formed in 2004 as a 4-piece by Nathan Felix, The Noise Revival Orchestra has grown to a 13- to 17-piece orchestra.

 In 2008, the band was featured on mtvU Ahead of the Curve.
-In 2009, The Noise Revival's "Days n Daze" was used in the PSA video for Institute for Democratic Education in America.
+In 2009, The Noise Revival's "Days n Daze" was used in the public service announcement video for Institute for Democratic Education in America.

 In May 2010, Nathan Felix traveled to Denmark with The House of Songs to participate in a three-day intensive songwriting collaboration and to perform at SPOT and Inter SPOT as part of The Austin Five.
-The Noise Revival Orchestra released Songs of Forgiveness in the spring of 2011 and subsequently toured Denmark, Iceland, & the Faroe Islands to support it.
+The Noise Revival Orchestra released Songs of Forgiveness in the spring of 2011 and subsequently toured Denmark, Iceland, and the Faroe Islands to support it.

-In 2014, The Noise Revival Orchestra, did a tour in Taiwan and Japan highlighted by festival dates where TNRO performed for crowds of 35,000 and 50,000 at the Taichung Jazz Festival.
+In 2014, The Noise Revival Orchestra toured Taiwan and Japan, highlighted by festival dates where they performed for crowds of 35,000 and 50,000 at the Taichung Jazz Festival.